beejjorgensen/bgc/src/bgc_part_1600_structs2.md

 is undefined behavior!
 In these modern times, we no longer deign to resort to such savagery.

-Luckily for us, we can still get the same effect with C11, but now it's legal.
+Luckily for us, we can still get the same effect with C99 and later, but now it's legal.

 Let's just change our above definition to have no size for the array^[Technically we say that it has an _incomplete type_.]: